 Often the festivities last several days and involve the whole community.
 For the occasion, unique sweets are prepared, and banquets with traditional dishes are organised for all to partake in.

-Gallura, whose centres are Olbia and Tempio, is the north-eastern part of Sardinia.
-The event is intended to strengthen the tourist vocation of the Gallura area, which is recognised as a vital destination for sustainable tourism and the administration of local gastronomic excellence.
+Gallura is the area in the northeast of Sardinia with Olbia and Tempio as its most important centres.
+The event aims to strengthen the tourist vocation of the Gallura area, which is recognised as an attractive destination for sustainable tourism and of great interest for local gastronomic excellence.

-The Customs and traditions of the people of Gallura are different from those of the rest of Sardinia because history, culture and relationship with the landscape and nature are different.
+Their customs are different from the rest of Sardinia because their history, culture and relationship with the landscape and nature are different.